 Training Needs Assessment (TNA)

 This article describes Training Needs Assessment (TNA) in a practical way.
 After reading you will understand the definition and basics of this powerful Human Resources and management concept.
+This article also contains a downloadable and editable Training Needs Assessment template.

 What is Training Needs Assessment (TNA)?